Anton Krešić: Loan to Avellino

 On 15 July 2017, Krešić was signed by Serie B side Avellino on a season-long loan deal.
 On 15 September he made his Serie B debut for Avellino as a substitute replacing Leonardo Morosini in the 64th minute of a 3–1 away defeat against Cesena.
 On 18 September he played his first entire match for Avellino, a 1–1 home draw against Venezia.
 On 30 September, Krešić scored his first professional goal in the 53rd minute of a 3–2 home win over Empoli.
 On 8 October he scored his second goal in the 65th minute of a 2–1 away defeat against Bari.
 On 15 October he scored his third goal in the 48th minute of a 3–2 home defeat against Salernitana.
 Krešić ended his loan to Avellino with 25 appearances and 3 goals.

 Loan to Cremonese

 On 12 July 2018 he was loaned once again in Serie B, this time to Cremonese.

 Loan to Carpi

 On 8 January 2019 he joined Serie B club Carpi on loan.

 Loan to Padova

 On 11 July 2019, Krešić joined Padova on loan with an option to buy.
 On 27 August 2020 the loan was renewed for the 2020–21 season.

 Rijeka

 On 16 July 2021, he moved to Rijeka on a season-long loan with an option to buy.
 He returned to Rijeka on a permanent basis on 2 July 2022.

+CFR Cluj

+On 17 June 2024, Krešić joined Romanian Liga I club CFR Cluj on a permanent basis following a successful loan spell the previous season.